 Full body extension, where the legs and arms are together and streamlined, is essential for the glide phase before the start of the next stroke cycle.

-As this stoke is a simultaneous stroke it is very common to kick with the legs and pull with the arms at the same time.
+As breaststroke is a simultaneous stroke it is very common to kick with the legs and pull with the arms at the same time.

 The result will be a very inefficient swimming stroke as the arms and legs counter act each other.